 I never necessarily thought that DC could become a home to me.
 But in four years I have built a life here, a family.
 I’ve grown accustomed to the city like a friend who slowly became a lover.
 When I first got here- eighteen years old, starting over, or I guess more accurately, starting– I never thought for even a moment that I could really make it here.
 I figured I would crack and crumble, cave under the pressure like everyone said I would and come crawling home.
 But I didn’t.
 I made it work.
 Every inch of my life here is of my making, every brushstroke and color painstakingly chosen and corrected and crafted by every smile and tear and love I’ve devoted to it.
-I have great friends whom I love more than anything and love me with the equal abandon.
+I have great friends whom I love more than anything and who love me with the equal abandon.
 I revel in the freedom of having created myself from the pieces of who I was.
 I live here.
 I love here.
 I drink here and sing songs in the subway and make friends at just about every bar, store and restaurant in town.
 Here is where a man who loves me lives and a family who has adopted me resides and where the streets are lined with the type of memories even time can’t fade, both good and bad.

 And I have to leave it all.